 How We Decided Our Picks

 L-Arginine is an amino acid that may create nitric oxide and improve blood flow in the body.
 Before adding it to your daily routine, it’s wise to consult with a medical professional.
 However, if you opt to start taking L-Arginine, there are a few key factors to consider.

 Some L-Arginine supplements will contain just that: L-Arginine.
 Others may say L-Arginine on the container but actually contain a complex of other amino acids or ingredients.
 So take a peek at the label to ensure you know what you’re getting.

 For a lot of folks, swallowing a few capsules may be more convenient.
 Others, however, may wish to drink their supplements in liquid form and so may wish to turn to a powder.
 A powder also allows you to measure how much of the supplement you’ll get more accurately.

 To determine the value of each supplement, you can divide the total cost by the number of servings listed.
 Notably, this is not just the amount of capsules or tablets in a container, as some serving sizes may encourage multiple pills per serving.

-While third party testing for purity is not widely available, it’s still a good idea to take a look at the ingredients list.
-Sometimes companies will add in superfluous additives or flavorings that do not provide any real nutritional value.
+While third-party testing for purity is not widely available, it’s still a good idea to look at the ingredients list.
+Sometimes companies will add superfluous additives or flavorings that do not provide any real nutritional value.